-Adobe Lightroom is a crucial part of the workflow for many photographers.
-It has a long history as a practical, feature-packed image processing and managing application.
+Adobe Lightroom CC is a crucial part of the workflow for many photographers.
+It has a long history as a practical, feature-packed image processing and file management application.

-However, many photographers, including myself, don’t like Lightroom Classic.
-It’s fair to say that while adding more and more features throughout the years, Adobe has been reluctant to optimise the program.
 The current version is quite hard to like (for me, at least).
-It has a cluttered and unresponsive interface, and often too many unnecessary features.
+It has a cluttered and unresponsive interface.
+And it often has too many unnecessary features.

 Lightroom CC was introduced in 2017 when Adobe decided to split up Lightroom into two separate applications.

 Lightroom Classic has been kept as a photo processing and management workstation for use on desktop computers.
 Lightroom CC offers extensive mobile and tablet support (besides desktop).

 It also has cloud sync and a brand-new interface with slightly limited functionality.

 It’s important to note that you don’t have to choose between the two.
 Both are available in Adobe’s Photography Plan.
 And you can use them simultaneously.